Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 - are not entitled to appeal against the Cartel Court’s decisions.

 However, any person or undertaking whose legal or economic interest is affected by a planned concentration may submit written observations to the FCA or the FCP within 14 days of the notification (Phase I) being published.
-Third parties may also submit written statements in Phase II to the Cartel Court within four weeks of the publication of the fact that Phase II proceedings have been initiated.
+Third parties may also submit written statements in Phase II to the Cartel Court as long as the proceeding is ongoing.

 However, undertakings which have submitted observations do not become parties to the merger control procedure and cannot appeal if the concentration is cleared.